 You can also perform a dye test.
 This is when you take some food coloring and put a few drops in the toilet’s tank.
 Wait around 15 minutes and see if the color has made its way to the bowl.
 If it has, there’s a leak allowing tank water to flow into the bowl.

 The good news?
 Toilet leaks are usually easy to fix.
-Go to your local hardware store and ask for a new flapper. won’t take long, even for novice DIYers.
+Go to your local hardware store and ask for a new flapper.
+Installing a new flapper won’t take long, even for novice DIYers.

 Q: What uses the most water in a home?